 How To Find EV Charge Stations

 If you sign up to a specific charging supplier to make use of their nationwide network, they will almost definitely have a smartphone app which will tell you where to find EV charging stations, as well as allowing you to monitor pricing, pay for a charge and plan your driving routes.

 Having membership of a preferred supplier – particularly on the rapid charging network – will pay off if you’re likely to make repeated use of quick chargers.
 Membership benefits often provide owners with reduced-rate charging, so it can pay to have quick and easy access on routes that you know you might be using.

 If you want to be able to plan your route using the whole network, then you’ll need to visit one of the open network platforms that maps every UK chargepoint.

-Through its interface – available as both a website and smartphone app – you can search the entire network for charge points, plan longer journeys, pay on certain networks that have partnered with Zap-Map and share updates on the status of individual chargers with other EV drivers.
+One of the most widely used and recognised of these options is Zap-Map.com.
+Through its interface – available as both a website and also a smartphone app – you can search the entire network for charge points, plan longer journeys, pay on certain networks that have partnered with Zap-Map, and share updates on the status of individual chargers with other EV drivers.